21088 Chelyabinsk: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer (WISE), Chelyabinsk measures between 2.79 and 4.2 kilometers in diameter and its surface has an albedo between 0.21 and 0.37, while observations by the Japanese Akari satellite gave an albedo of 0.26 and a diameter of 3.5 kilometers.
 The Collaborative Asteroid Lightcurve Link adopts Petr Pravec's revised WISE results, that is, a diameter of 4.23 kilometers and an albedo of 0.179 based on an absolute magnitude of 14.35.

 Naming

-This minor planet is named after the Russian city Chelyabinsk, located in the Urals, Siberia.
+This minor planet is named after the Russian city Chelyabinsk, located in the Ural region.
 The city is well known for the Chelyabinsk meteor, a 20-meter sized, extremely bright fireball that exploded to the south of the city at an altitude of 30 kilometers on 15 February 2013.
 The indirect effects of the explosion injured more than 1,500 people.
 The official naming citation was published by the Minor Planet Center (MPC) on 21 August 2013 (M.P.C.
 84674).